gzweigle/open-hybrid-piano/pianos/StemPianoG/README.md

 Three options:

+* Coming soon - HPS 0.8.
+Surface mount without trimmer resistor of HPS 0.7 and HPS 0.6.

 * With adjustable output voltage level and using surface mount technology.
 On this board the pins are in the same order as the pins on IPS 2.0.
+Does not add much benefit compared to HPS 0.8.
 Link: [Hammer Position Sensor 0.7 PCB](../../hardware/releases/hps07/)
-* Similar to HPS 0.7 except the pins are not in the same order as IPS 2.0.
-Not recommended for use with *Stem Piano Model G*.
-It is useful for other future pianos.
-Link: [Hammer Position Sensor 0.6 PCB](../../hardware/releases/hps06/)
 * Without adjustable output voltage.
 Through-hole resistors.
+Looks cool.
 Link: [Hammer Position Sensor 0.4 PCB](../../hardware/releases/hps04/)

 Any hammer position sensor (HPS) board at the links above will work.
 Eighty-eight (or optionally more) HPS sensor boards are required, one for each hammer.
 When using a damper board, eighty-eight (or optionally more) HPS sensor boards are required, one for each damper.